 In his previous films, El Topo and The Holy Mountain, Jodorowsky himself played the central characters of the mystic questors.
 Here he casts his son Axel as the character of Fenix, with his younger son Adan playing Fenix as a child.
 (Jodorowsky’s other son Ten also turns up as an asylum warder who takes the patients on a visit to a brothel).
 Axel gives a good performance, despite the stiltedness of the language barrier, he being especially standout in cape and top hat in the memorable scene where he hypnotises the stripper.

-After a twenty-four year silence, Alejandro Jodorowsky returned to cinema screens with the surreal autobiographical works The Dance of Reality (2013) and Endless Poetry (2016).
+After a twenty-four year silence, Alejandro Jodorowsky returned to cinema screens with the surreal autobiographical works The Dance of Reality (2013) and Endless Poetry (2016), as well as the documentary Psychomagic: A Healing Art (2019).
 Also of interest is Jodorowsky’s Dune (2013), a fascinating documentary about Jodorowsky’s planned production of Frank Herbert’s Dune (1965) that was announced but never got off the ground.